open-education-api/open-education-api.github.io/technical/data-minimization.md

 # Data Minimization and Security
 The API follows the principle of data minimization, a key privacy requirement, ensuring that only the minimum necessary (personal) data is shared with each API consumer.
 This approach protects sensitive information.
+This provides users of the specification to retain control on what information they want to share with the information consumers.
+Within the standard there are two incentives to do dataminimization:
+A. Security & privacy reasons: In this case the consumer of the data should not have access to all or specific data within an API.
+This is API security and requires 'server-controlled access enforcement'.
+B. Data-usage-optimization: In this case the consumer of the data does have access to all data within the API, but is not interested in all information with every API usage and it is not necessary to transmit all the data.
+This can be solved via Field selection.

-# Server-Controlled Access Enforcement
+# A. Server-Controlled Access Enforcement
 All data access is centrally controlled and enforced by the server.
 This means:
 •	The server always retains full authority over what data is exposed.
 •	Access to data is explicitly authorized and scoped per consumer (i.e., per client or integration).